finnianr/Eiffel-Loop/doc/Contents.md

 3. [doc-config/directory-tree-content.html.evol](https://github.com/finnianr/Eiffel-Loop/blob/master/doc-config/directory-tree-content.html.evol)
 4. [doc-config/eiffel-source-code.html.evol](https://github.com/finnianr/Eiffel-Loop/blob/master/doc-config/eiffel-source-code.html.evol)

-To make an Eiffel class serializable with *Evolicity* you inherit from class [$source EVOLICITY_SERIALIZEABLE].
+To make an Eiffel class serializable with *Evolicity* you inherit from class [EVOLICITY_SERIALIZEABLE](http://www.eiffel-loop.com/library/text/template/evolicity/serialization/evolicity_serializeable.html).
 Read the class notes for details on how to use.
-You can also access the substitution engine directly from the shared instance in class [$source EL_MODULE_EVOLICITY_TEMPLATES]
+You can also access the substitution engine directly from the shared instance in class [EL_MODULE_EVOLICITY_TEMPLATES](http://www.eiffel-loop.com/library/text/template/evolicity/el_module_evolicity_templates.html)

 **Features**

 * Templates are compiled to an intermediate byte code stored in `.evc` files.
 This saves time consuming lexing operations on large templates.
-* Has a class [$source EVOLICITY_CACHEABLE_SERIALIZEABLE] for caching the substituted output.
+* Has a class [EVOLICITY_CACHEABLE_SERIALIZEABLE](http://www.eiffel-loop.com/library/text/template/evolicity/serialization/evolicity_cacheable_serializeable.html) for caching the substituted output.
 Useful for generating pages on a web-server.